 In few other careers does a college graduate expect to spend 14 or 17 years to achieve the pinnacle of success.
 From premed courses to residency graduation to the day you earn your first paycheck as a practicing physician, every year has a role in your lifetime financial picture.

-The timeline to build a neurosurgeon salary is a long one.
+The neurosurgeon timeline to build a salary is a long one.
 It is not just about the skills and prestige.
 It is also about the years of delayed income and the financial tradeoffs inherent in starting your career nearly a decade after most of your college friends.

 The longer training required to become a neurosurgeon impacts every financial decision from loan repayment to retirement saving to investment growth.
 For physicians and advisors alike, understanding the timeline and the implications is critical to achieving financial and personal goals.